For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline. – 2 Timothy 1:7

 Guiding Principles: How we are making decisions

-The school’s reopening task force has defined the following guiding principles to lead our work: operational and medical.
+The school’s reopening task force and leadership team have defined the following guiding principles to lead our work: operational and medical.
 We hope these principles help you to understand the thought behind our conversations and decisions.
 When possible, we believe that in-person schooling is the best experience for a child’s overall health and education.

 Key operational principles in reopening AACS:

 - We remain wholeheartedly committed to our mission to provide strong, Christ-centered education, and this puts God as the unshakeable foundation of our hope and our future.